Planning a Destination Wedding in Ireland: A Planner’s Perspective

 Ireland’s venue landscape is exceptional, but it is not uniform.

 One of the first decisions is whether the venue is exclusive use.
-While many of Ireland’s most well-known venues offer full exclusivity by default, many others operate as hotels, meaning other guests may be present unless the property is fully hired.
+While some properties offer full exclusivity, many operate as hotels, meaning other guests may be present unless the property is fully hired.

 Access is another factor that is often overlooked.
 Some of the most extraordinary venues are also the most remote.
-That sense of seclusion is part of their appeal, but it also means guest transport becomes a central part of the planning process - from airport transfers to daily movement across all event days.
+That sense of seclusion is part of their appeal, but it also means guest transport becomes a central part of the planning process, from airport transfers to movement across the full weekend.

 A few broad categories to consider: